Sortix

 - No dynamic linking.

-- No graphics drivers (graphics only if bootloader support).
+- No graphics drivers (graphics only if bootloader support or in VMs).

 - No sound drivers.

-Nonetheless, the underlying system is surprisingly capable and the lead developer dual boots it on his desktop and laptop.
-It's not yet preferable to develop it under itself, but thanks to the dogfooding method, the system is stable and attention has been paid to the small things.
+Nonetheless, the underlying system is surprisingly capable and the lead developer dual boots it on his computers.

 Details